par12005/TPPS/docs/source/admin_pages/page_4.rst

   * Environment Information: ``fieldset`` - only visible if the user selects 'Environment', 'Phenotype x Environment', 'Genotype x Environment', or 'Genotype x Phenotype x Environment' from 'Data Type' in `Study Design`_

-     * CartograTree Environmental Layers: ``fieldset`` - only visible if CartograTree Layers are enabled in TPPS admin configuration and the 'I used environmental layers in my study that are indexed by CartograTree.' checkbox is checked.
+     * CartograPlant Environmental Layers: ``fieldset`` - only visible if CartograPlant Layers are enabled in TPPS admin configuration and the 'I used environmental layers in my study that are indexed by CartograPlant.' checkbox is checked.

-         * CartograTree Environmental Layer **x**: ``checkbox`` - Indicates if the CartograTree Environmental Layer **x** was used.
+         * CartograPlant Environmental Layer **x**: ``checkbox`` - Indicates if the CartograPlant Environmental Layer **x** was used.

-     * CartograTree Environmental Layer Parameters: ``fieldset`` - only visible if CartograTree Layers are enabled in TPPS admin configuration and the 'I used environmental layers in my study that are indexed by CartograTree.' checkbox is checked.
+     * CartograPlant Environmental Layer Parameters: ``fieldset`` - only visible if CartograPlant Layers are enabled in TPPS admin configuration and the 'I used environmental layers in my study that are indexed by CartograPlant.' checkbox is checked.

-         * CartograTree Environmental Layer **x** Parameters: ``checkboxes`` - options of possible parameter types for the selected CartograTree Environmental Layer.
-Each CartograTree Environmental Layer **x** Parameters checkboxes set is only visible if that layer was selected in 'CartograTree Environmental Layers'.
+         * CartograPlant Environmental Layer **x** Parameters: ``checkboxes`` - options of possible parameter types for the selected CartograPlant Environmental Layer.
+Each CartograPlant Environmental Layer **x** Parameters checkboxes set is only visible if that layer was selected in 'CartograPlant Environmental Layers'.

      * Custom Environmental Data: ``fieldset`` - only visible if the 'I have environmental data that I collected myself.' checkbox was checked.